Welcome to Cossins Music School!

 Start your child’s musical journey now and tap into their natural inborn musicality!

 As a parent giving our children a wide range of experiences is a great way of ensuring they are developing the necessary life skills.
 Music is one of the best ways to give your child confidence, self-esteem, independence, creativity, imagination and important social skills.
-Music is also fun and enjoyable!
+Bring involved in music making is also fun and enjoyable!

 It’s one of the best classes you can attend, Melanie is wonderful and really engages the children and it teaches your child a variety of skills and they just feel like they are having fun.